saurabhya/Ecommerce_Website_Based_on_Django/README.md

   - *All covered*

-  We have it all. everyday basics.
+  We have it all.
+Everyday basics.
 Everyday fashion.
 Evening wear.
 Not just that, we update our styles every year to keep up with fashion trends around the globe, taking inspiration from fashion capitals and the best designers of the world.

-##### **VALUE FOR MONEY**
+#### **VALUE FOR MONEY**

   - *Not all good things in the world are expensive*